Best Of19 min read

 How do these tools handle security and data privacy?

 All platforms on this list use bank-level 256-bit AES encryption and are either FDIC-insured (for cash accounts), SIPC-insured (for brokerage accounts), or both.
-Most use Plaid or Finicity for bank connections, which means your bank credentials typically aren't stored by the app directly — OAuth-based connections are increasingly standard.
+Most use Plaid or Finicity for bank connections, which means your bank credentials typically aren't stored directly by the app — OAuth-based connections are increasingly standard.
 Quicken is unique in that your financial data can stay entirely local on your machine, which some privacy-conscious users strongly prefer.

 Can I use multiple personal finance tools at the same time?